Jwilles/chat-app/README.md

 ## Chat App

-This is a chat app developed using Node.js, Express, Socket.io and Angular2 to meet the requirements of the Arctic Empire code test
+This is a chat app developed using Node.js, Express, Socket.io and Angular2 to meet the requirements of the Arctic Empire code test.
+For the purposes of this test I have created a mock database however it would be considerably more elegant to wire this app up with MongoDb&Mongoose for persistence.

 ## Usage